 PLUS provides additional funds for educational expenses.
-These loans are made to parents of dependent undergraduate students.
+These loans are made to parents of dependent, undergraduate students.
 The parents may borrow up to a student's cost of attendance minus the student's financial assistance.
 The interest rate for these loans is fixed.
-Preapproval applications are required.
-Parents interested in this loan option should go to https://studentaid.gov/.
+Pre-approval applications are required.
+Parents interested in this loan option should visit https://studentaid.gov/.